Skip to content

 | User clicks "Start" |

-1. Your code — Renders the UI, handles user interaction, and displays all visual feedback
+1. Your code — renders the UI, handles user interaction, displays all visual feedback.

-2. Circadify SDK — Manages camera access, face detection, on-device processing, and result delivery
+2. Circadify SDK — manages camera access, face detection, on-device processing, server upload, and result delivery.

 const sdk = new CircadifySDK({